bigomics/omicsplayground-doc/install.rst

 --------------------------------------------------------------------------------
 The docker file of the platform is available on `Docker hub
 <https://cloud.docker.com/u/bigomics/repository/docker/bigomics/playground>`__.
-Follow the steps below for setting up the running platform from the docker file.
+Follow the steps below to set up a running platform from the docker file:

 1. Pull the docker image using the command::